-- If you have been taking this medicine for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
+- If you have been taking pentazocine and naloxone for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
 Call your doctor if pentazocine and naloxone stops working well.
 Do not take more than ordered.

-- If you have been taking this medicine on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+- If you have been taking pentazocine and naloxone on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
 Do not stop taking pentazocine and naloxone all of a sudden without calling your doctor.
 Tell your doctor if you have any bad effects.

 - If you are addicted to pain drugs and are given pentazocine and naloxone, you may have signs of withdrawal.
 Talk with your doctor.